omasanori/schemebib/README.md

 ### Single Author

-NnYYYYa, NnYYYYb, ..., where Nn is the first two letters of author's last name, YYYY is the year of publication, and the suffixes a, b, ..., are to distinguish each other with the same prefix.
+The format is *Nn:YYYYa*, *Nn:YYYYb*, ..., where Nn is the first two letters of author's last name, YYYY is the year of publication, and the suffixes a, b, ..., are to distinguish each other with the same prefix.

 For instance: